hieunc229/eveauth/readme.md

 Whenever you make a request and want it to be authorized, added `Authorization: Bearer <token>` to the request header

-Here is an example with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in JS
+Here is an example with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in JavaScript
 ```js
 fetch("/user_only/items/goodItemId", {
     method: "POST",